Hōsei Tsukitei: Entertainment work (2000–present)

 As a solo comedian, Hōsei flits between various regular and irregular appearances on variety shows.
 From 2000 he co-hosted an MBS internet radio talk show called K'zStation Ore-tachi Yattemasu (K'zStationオレたちやってま〜す), mentioning it as one of his only regular sources of work on Gaki no Tsukai's No Laughing series in 2006.

 He began appearing yearly on the Drive A Go!
 Go! travel program, today his travels mainly focus on onsens around Japan.

-Between 2003–2005 he frequently appeared on Ametalk, establishing a weekly segment where Ameagari Kesshitai would intrude upon him whilst strangely dressed, leading to a comical confrontation with Hiroyuki Miyasako that would inevitably lead to Hōsei's defeat.
+Between 2003 and 2005 he frequently appeared on Ametalk, establishing a weekly segment where Ameagari Kesshitai would intrude upon him whilst strangely dressed, leading to a comical confrontation with Hiroyuki Miyasako that would inevitably lead to Hōsei's defeat.
 From 2005 onward he appeared more infrequently as a talk show guest.

 He often performs in Yoshimoto Kogyo stage shows, particularly at the Lumine the Yoshimoto theater where he became known for the catchphrases Ma~ (マー) and Yatta Ja~n (やったじゃ～ん).
 Every so often he takes on drama or film roles such as in Tears of Kitty or the more recent Mentai Piriri 2.

 After graduating as a rakugo he moved to Osaka but continues to work as a solo comedian within the entertainment industry, typically on Kansai region shows such as Osaka Honwaka TV and Marco Polori, whilst maintaining his regular role on Gaki no Tsukai in the Kantō region.
 He is a frequent guest on variety talk shows such as Uramayo and Kaitetsu!
 Emi Channel.
 Alongside comedian friend Jinnai Tomonori and his mentor Tsukitei Happo he regularly hosts the Yoshimoto Golden Biographies series, interviewing various Yoshimoto Kogyo comedians about their lives.